 - 1. At World and Continental Championships, a Jury will be appointed to preside over each lifting session. - 2.
 The Jury shall consist of three or five Category 1 referees.
 In the absence of a member of the Technical Committee, the most senior member of the three or five shall be designated President of the Jury.
 The five man jury can be installed only at the World Games or Men's and Women's Open Championships in Powerlifting. - 3.
 The members of the Jury shall all be from different nations with the exception of the IPF President and the Chairman of the Technical Committee. - 4.
 The function of the Jury is to ensure that the technical rules are correctly applied. - 5.
 During the competition the Jury may, by a majority vote, replace any referee whose decisions in its opinion, prove him to be incompetent.
 The referee concerned must have received a warning prior to any action of dismissal. - 6.
 The impartiality of referees cannot be doubted, but a mistake in refereeing can be committed in good faith.
 In such a case, the referee shall be allowed to give his explanation for making the decision which is the subject of his warning. - 7.
 If a protest is made to the Jury against a referee, then the referee may be informed of the protest.
 The Jury should not put unnecessary stress on platform referees. - 8.
 If a serious mistake occurs in the refereeing which is contrary to the technical rules, the Jury may take appropriate action to correct the mistake.
 They may at their discretion, grant the lifter a further attempt. - 9.
 Only in extreme circumstances when there has been an obvious or blatant mistake in the refereeing will the Jury in consultation with the referees, by unanimous jury vote with (3) Member Jury or with Majority vote with (5) Member Jury may reverse the decision.
-Only 2 to 1 referees' decision can be considered by the Jury. - 10.
-The members of the Jury will be positioned to ensure an unimpeded view of the competition. - 11.
-Before each competition, the President of the Jury must satisfy himself that the members of the Jury have a complete knowledge of their role and any new regulations that amend or supplement those contained in the current edition of the handbook - 12.
-The selection of lifters for drug testing shall always be made by the Doping Commission. - 13.
+Only 2 to 1 referees' decision can be considered by the Jury.
+The replay of the lift can be observed from the Official camera crew to make a decision. - 10.
+The selection of lifters for drug testing shall always be made by the CCES - 11.
+The members of the Jury will be positioned to ensure an unimpeded view of the competition. - 12.
+Before each competition, the President of the Jury must satisfy himself that the members of the Jury have a complete knowledge of their role and any new regulations that amend or supplement those contained in the current edition of the handbook - 13.
 If music accompanies the lifting, the Jury will determine the volume.
 The music will terminate when the lifter takes the weight of the bar in the squat and bench press or begins the pull in the deadlift. - 14.
 The referees' cards will be signed at the completion of the weight class.